LearnersGuild/learning-os/GLOSSARY.md

 # Goal Instance

-TODO: Clean this up

 A Goal Instance is an instantiation of a Goal Template.
 It belongs to a specific team.

 One Team works on one Goal instance for one or more Cycles.

-A goal is a game structure (contract).
+A goal instance is a game structure (contract).

 # Goal Template

-TODO: Define Goal template

 Goals Templates can be single cycle, or multi-cycle.

-A goal is a game structure (contract template).
+A goal instance is a game structure (contract template).

 # Guild